TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 ## Introduction

-This repository provides a PyTorch implementation of the paper [Visual Object Search by Context Learning](https://ieeexplore.ieee.org/abstract/document/8963758)
+This repository provides a PyTorch implementation of the paper [Object Memory Transformer for Object Goal Navigation](https://arxiv.org/abs/2203.14708)

 ## Setup and run